 Mr John Casson the British Ambassador to Egypt added “Education is the lifeblood of Egypt’s future, and Britain aims to be Egypt’s top education partner.
 This new project is a great example – using the latest British technology from Kortext to bring world-class educational material to every Egyptian citizen.
 This is an exciting part of the education technology revolution that Egypt has launched, opening new ways for all Egyptians to access quality education.‘’

-If you want to discover more about this partnership, fill the form below.
+If you want to discover more about this partnership, fill in the form below.